RehamAlhmaidi/Social-media-interface-design-for-Smart-Methods-Company/README.md

     └── icons8-google-maps-48.png

 ---

-How to Use :
+## How to Use :

-- Social Media Links: The page provides direct access to Smart Methods’ social media platforms via buttons that are styled for easy access.
+- **Social Media Links**: The page provides direct access to Smart Methods’ social media platforms via buttons that are styled for easy access.
-- Website Navigation: Visitors can explore the Smart Methods website, LinkedIn, Twitter, YouTube, Instagram, and Google Maps locations.
+- **Website Navigation**: Visitors can explore the Smart Methods website, LinkedIn, Twitter, YouTube, Instagram, and Google Maps locations.
-- Mobile-Friendly: The design adapts for smaller screens, ensuring that it’s fully responsive.
+- **Mobile-Friendly**: The design adapts for smaller screens, ensuring that it’s fully responsive.